IoTCrawler/Framework/docs/README.md

 # IoTCrawler Framework Documentation [![Documentation Status](https://readthedocs.org/projects/iotcrawler/badge/?version=latest)](https://iotcrawler.readthedocs.io/en/latest/?badge=latest)
 IoTCrawler uses [Read the Docs](https://readthedocs.org/) for software documentation.
 It facilitates automatic building, versioning, and hosting of the documentation.
 The [Sphinx](https://www.sphinx-doc.org/en/master/) tool is used to build the documentation using the [theme](https://github.com/readthedocs/sphinx_rtd_theme).
 The documentation is generated for each commit in the master branch.
 Therefore, it is advised to build locally for update, preview and design.
 The [section](#update-documentation) describe the procedure.
-You could find the documentation [here](https://iotcrawler.readthedocs.io/en/latest/index.html).
+You could find the latest version of [documentation](https://iotcrawler.readthedocs.io/en/latest/index.html) online.

 ## Update Documentation
 ### Setup